Imtiaz-Ali-3612/DSAM/README.md

 and to let spring know we need the object of class we declare the class with @Service() annotation. now spring framework manages the object instantiation for us and pass same object to all classes thats going to need the service.

+@Inject() (Java EE specific) and @autowired (spring specific) both does same dependency injection ( look for the beans matching the name)

 ## Failure Models in Distributed Systems
 1. Sysnchronization : two services are synchrinzed while performing the task
 2. Scheduling :
 3. Communication Failure :
 4. Security Failure ( MITM) : Man in the middle can occur to demage/steal the information

 ## Potential of DS
-1. Robustness ( less likely to cause severe demage due to errors/
+1. Robustness ( continue to serve requests even one the nodes failed)
-2. Flexibility
+2. Flexibility (adapting to changing requirements and conditions such as scalability)
-3. Availability
+3. Availability (system is available all the time, because of several redundent nodes)
-4. Cost Saving
+4. Cost Saving ( only need to upgrade services that are more in demand)

 ## Middelware :
 Middleware in distributed systems is software that acts as a bridge between different applications, services, or systems, enabling them to communicate and interact with each other seamlessly.